kyryl-opens-ml/ai-engineering/blog-posts/agent-tech-lead/README.md

 List of tasks:

-1. pull and setup storage for https://github.com/databricks/officeqa/tree/main
+1. pull and setup storage for https://github.com/databricks/officeqa/tree/main I want to have a simple modal script to setup this repo https://github.com/databricks/officeqa/tree/main and pull all data

+- keep all code in new folder under blog-posts
+- write simple modal app to pull this repo and clone data to shared volume
+- read modal creds from env vars

+1.1 ingestions

+could you run actual ingestions from blog-posts/officeqa-setup, envs to do this should be in env var

 2. function to ingest files to file storage api
 3. file api for pdfs (v1)
 4. file api for json (v2)